 1. The home.

 Okay, we know you’re rolling your eyes – it’s a no-brainer that Atlanta home insurance covers the home.
 We mean that home insurance covers the structure of the house itself – the dwelling.
-Home insurance will protect you financially if you’re ever struck by a covered loss, such as burglary, fire, vandalism, lightning, or hail.
+Home insurance protects you financially if you’re ever struck by a covered loss, such as burglary, fire, vandalism, lightning, or hail.
 (Or falling trees.)
-It will pay for the necessary repairs resulting from covered losses.
+It can pay for the necessary repairs resulting from covered losses.
 Now, it’s important to note that not all losses are covered.
-Flooding is usually excluded from home insurance policies, as are earthquakes and mold damage.
+Flooding is usually excluded from home insurance policies, as are earthquakes.
 You really have to read your policy thoroughly to see what is and is not covered.

 Another question you might have is how much dwelling coverage do you need for your house.
-A good rule of thumb is to insure your home for its reconstruction value.
-The reconstruction value of your home is the cost of rebuilding your home from the ground up as if it was completely destroyed (for example, after a fire.)
-That means that you’re including clean-up and reconstruction expenses.
+A good rule of thumb is to insure your home for its replacement cost.
+The replacement cost of your home is the cost of rebuilding your home from the ground up as if it was completely destroyed (for example, after a fire.)
+That means that you’re including the costs of building materials and the labor of the contractors.
 It’s different than insuring your home for its market value or the value you bought it for.

 2. Other structures on your property.

 If you have structures like a detached garage, shed, or fence on your property, those will also most likely be covered by your home insurance.
-This also includes things like your driveway, your sidewalk, and your patio.
 Keep in mind that you need to check on the limit of coverage these “other structures” have.
-It might be something like 10% of the coverage you have for the structure of your house.

 3. Personal belongings.

 The contents of your home are also covered by your insurance.
 That means your furniture, your electronics, your clothes, and your other treasures are all protected under your insurance.
 The section of your insurance that covers your personal property will replace your belongings if they’re destroyed by a covered loss (i.e., fire or theft.)
 Your insurance should follow your belongings, so even if your possessions aren’t in your home when they’re stolen or destroyed they’ll be covered.
-So, if you had a whole bunch of stuff in your car and it gets stolen, they should be covered.
+So, if you had a whole bunch of stuff in your car and these belongings get stolen, they could be covered.

 To find out how much coverage you need for your personal belongings, you can take a home inventory, which is basically just a list of all of your possessions and their value.
 Another perk of having a current home inventory is that it can help you when it comes to filing a home insurance claim (though we hope you won’t ever face a loss requiring a claim.)
 With a handy-dandy home inventory, you’ll know exactly what you need to claim.
 It’ll make the entire process easier.